Study Abroad Liaison Resource Handbook

 - Serving on a Study Abroad Committee

 Below are some common policies that students often have questions about.
 This is not an all-encompassing list but more of a FAQ.
-You can find more information about eligibility and application requirements on our website and at our online FAQ.
+You can find more information about eligibility and application requirements on our website and online FAQ.

-Approved List of Programs: The Office of Study Abroad manages the UCC approved list of study abroad programs.
+The Office of Study Abroad manages the UCC approved list of study abroad programs.
 If a student is interested in a program not on this list, they need to propose the program to the Office of Study Abroad who will vet the program and, if appropriate, submit a petition to the UCC on their behalf.
 The deadline to approve a new program is in December for academic year programs (including fall and spring semesters) and in January for the summer term.
 The approved list is available here under the "List All" tab.

-Language Requirements: While many programs vary in their requirements for language preparation, Brandeis does have a minimum language requirement for four languages.
+While many programs vary in their requirements for language preparation, Brandeis does have a minimum language requirement for four languages.
 For French, Hebrew, Italian, and Spanish, Brandeis students are required to have taken the equivalent of the first two semesters of the language before studying in a country that speaks that language as a majority language.
 This requirement only applies to the fall, spring, and academic year and does not apply to languages other than those listed.

-GPA Requirements: Fall, spring, and academic year students are required to have a cumulative GPA of a 3.0.
+Fall, spring and academic year students are required to have a cumulative GPA of a 3.0.
 This is meant to ensure that students will be able to succeed academically in a new environment.
 The 3.0 requirement is a Brandeis requirement, although some programs have higher GPA requirements or individual major/department GPA requirements.
 There is no GPA requirement for summer study abroad but many programs have a minimum GPA.

-Residency Requirements: To be eligible for a semester or academic year of study abroad, students must be a member of the junior class or a first-semester senior and must return to Brandeis for at least one semester at an eligible rate of work in order to receive credit.
+To be eligible for a semester or academic year of study abroad, students must be a member of the junior class or a first-semester senior and must return to Brandeis for at least one semester at an eligible rate of work to receive credit.
 This means that most students apply to study abroad during their sophomore year.
 There are no residency requirements for summer study abroad but there is a maximum amount of credit a student can transfer to the university, from all external sources, and that is 16 transfer credits.